 The treatment process includes providing patients an external respiratory support, ventilators, dialysis and blood purification process.
 In developed countries, such advance medical equipment available at a more affordable cost while in undeveloped or developing nations, either it might be not available or can be obtainable at an expensive cost.

-Till now, any case of coronavirus infected humans has been reported in India, but there are huge chances.
+Till now, 126 confirmed cases of coronavirus infected humans has been reported in India, but there no death reported yet.
 Actually, due to low educational and studies cost of medical in China, around 1200 students from India are studying there.

 The ministry has asked authorities at seven airports of Delhi, Mumbai, Kolkata, Chennai, Bengaluru, Hyderabad and Cochin to screen those travelling from China.